Integrations

 6. Enter the Username and Password.

-7. To modify links contained in page HTML, provide URL rewrite rule in regexp.
+7. To modify links contained in page HTML, provide URL rewrite rule in regex.

 Example: